-Although Sherman’s March and America is still under construction it is still useful.
-The interactive maps allow students to track the progress of Sherman’s march on a day-to-day basis.
-The maps themselves track the experiences of soldiers, civilians, slaves, and even fictional characters such as those from the movie, Gone With the Wind.
+This interactive map allows students to track the progress of Sherman’s march on a day-to-day basis, recording the experiences of soldiers, civilians, slaves, and even fictional characters such as those from the movie Gone With the Wind.

 This 4-minute video clip from “Sherman’s March: The Last Stand” explains why Confederate hope for victory in 1865 was snuffed out.

 The Confederacy Made its Last Stand in Brazil ★★★★☆